-- Communicate on behalf of the membership. - Devote sufficient time and commitment to fulfil the role. - Attend four public Council of Governors' meetings per year, two meetings with the Board of Directors per year, six Informal Governor meetings per year, three meetings with the Non-Executive Directors per year and the Annual Members' Meeting. - Be prepared to attend other meetings arranged by the Trust in order to fulfil the statutory duties required as a Governor, events and sub-committees based on your areas of interest. - Keep up to date with strategic issues regarding the Trust. - Read the materials provided to keep you up to date with health service policy and Trust business.
+- Communicate on behalf of the membership. - Devote sufficient time and commitment to fulfil the role. - Attend four public Council of Governors' meetings per year, up to four meetings with Non-Executive Directors per year, up to 8 Governor Briefings per year, and the Annual Members' Meeting. - Be prepared to attend other meetings arranged by the Trust in order to fulfil the statutory duties required as a Governor, events and sub-committees based on your areas of interest. - Keep up to date with strategic issues regarding the Trust. - Read the materials provided to keep you up to date with health service policy and Trust business.

 As you consider whether you would like to become a Governor, you should take into account the amount of time and the commitment required for the role.
 The majority of meetings take place on weekdays, either during the day or in the evening.
-It is likely that one public meeting per year will take place on a weekend during the day.
+It is possible that one public meeting per year may take place on a weekend during the day.

-In order that Governors develop an understanding of the workings of the Trust and the impact of ongoing changes in the NHS, there will be four public Council of Governors' meetings per year, two meetings per year with the full Board of Directors, six Governor Briefing meetings per year, two meetings with Non-Executive Directors per year and the Annual Members' Meeting.
+In order that Governors develop an understanding of the workings of the Trust and the impact of ongoing changes in the NHS, there will be four public Council of Governors' meetings per year, four meetings per year with Non-Executive Directors, up to eight Governor Briefings per year, and the Annual Members' Meeting.
 These meetings are the core commitment however Governors are asked to be prepared to attend other meetings, events and sub-committees, based on your areas of expertise and interest, and there is a substantial amount of reading that is integral to efficient Governorship.

-There will be other events at which Governors are required to assist the members of the Corporate Affairs team, for example Medicine for Members' Events.
+There will be other events at which Governors are required to assist the members of the Corporate Affairs team and network with members.